Rafael-Takano/change-log-app-challenge/README.md

         "topics": [Topics]
     }
 ```
-The title and the project identifies the update, it means that can exist updates with the same title, but not on the same project, project references the Project collection, creator references the Users collection, updatedAt is a date in the formar "dd/mm/yyyy" and topics is an array of relevant points of the updates as a string
+The title and the project identifies the update, it means that can exist updates with the same title, but not on the same project, project references the Project collection, creator references the Users collection, updatedAt is a date in the formar "dd/mm/yyyy" and topics is an array of relevant points of the updates as a string.

 ## Routes

-The table below show all the details of the REST API interface, **any request that isn't a user related request needs the bearer token for the authentication of the procedure**
+The table below show all the details of the REST API interface, **any request that isn't a user related request needs the bearer token for the authentication of the procedure.**

 ### Users related requests
 | HTTP Method | Path | Description | Addicional Parameters|